lixinglong806/llm-rag-company-qa/README.md

 The following figure shows the web UI of the project, implemented with **Gradio**.

-⚠️ Note: The current demo corpus is in **Chinese** since no suitable English corpus was available.
-Once an English corpus is prepared, the UI will also support English.
+⚠️ Note: The current demo corpus is in **Chinese** since I have not yet found a suitable English corpus.
+Once I do, the UI will also support English..
 For clarity, the Chinese UI elements have been translated into English in the screenshot below.

 ![](./assets/demo1.png)